moduspwnens/boa-chat/README.md

 After the second stack is created and reaches a **CREATE_COMPLETE** state, it's ready to go!
 Simply select the second stack, click the *Outputs* tab, and click the link next to the one called **WebChatApiHome**.

+### Destroy

+To delete all resources, it's as simple as deleting the stacks.

+It is important, however, to delete the main stack before the continuous integration stack.
+This is because the CI stack contains the CloudFormation role used for stack operations on the main stack, which includes the ability to delete its stack resources.